Ralph Johns

 Add Buddy New Buddy Selection

 This has been changed for iChat 4.
-It has been somewhat streamlined and now works with dropdown bring several screens together this way.
+It has been somewhat streamlined and now works with dropdowns to bring several screens together this way.

 You get this view with the Last Account type you used as the Foremost.
 This picture has AIM but the drop down includes @mac and MobileMe